fei-protocol/docs/docs/Governance/Optimistic Governance/Tribal Council.md

 A read-only UI for the Tribal Council is available at: https://tribecouncil.pod.xyz/.

 ### Further pods
-The Tribal Council is able to create additional pods and authorise those pods with the powers necessary to govern a specific part of the protocol.
+The Tribal Council is able to deploy additional pods and authorise those pods with the powers necessary to govern a specific part of the protocol.
 When doing so, it is able to determine the pod membership and timelock delay duration.

+It has admin repsonsibilities over those pods it creates and, amongst other powers, is able to:
+- Add pod members
+- Remove pod members